Dvbar/CasinoGame/README.md

 Tic Tac Toe brought to you by Jordan Hernandez.
 Roulette by William Reiner.
-Networking and multiplayer experience from the minds of Carl Christensen and Phillip Mclean.
+Networking and multiplayer experience from the minds of Carl Christensen and Phillip.

 Produced by Dvir Bar.